 Description and scale of key monetised benefits by 'main affected groups'

 It is not possible to estimate monetised benefits at this point.
+Ecosystem service and conservation benefits are expected to be realised through the introduction of management.

 Other key non-monetised benefits by 'main affected groups'